SGFGOV/medusa-strapi-repo/README.md

 On medusa you need to install the medusa-plugin-strapi @ sgftech/medusa-plugin-strapi, and follow the setup instructions here[https://docs.medusajs.com/add-plugins/strapi/]

-On strap in you need to install the strapi-plugin-medusajs You don't need to create an admin user, the plugin will create a default admin user for you.
+On strap in you need to install the strapi-plugin-medusajs You don't need to create an admin user, the plugin will create a default admin user for you if you don't have one already.
 You can configure the admin like any other plugin, via environment variables.